ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## max_network_bandwidth {#settings-max_network_bandwidth}

-Limits speed of data exchange over the network in bytes per second.
-This setting applies for every individual query.
+Limits the speed of the data exchange over the network in bytes per second.
+This setting applies to every query.

 Possible values: